-100 Greatest Gangster Films: Charley Varrick, #78
+100 Greatest Gangster Films: Charley Varrick, #78 - California Literary Review

 Rod Steiger offers one of the best portrayals of the legendary “Scarface” in this straightforward account of the life of perhaps the most fascinating underworld figure in American history.
 In many ways, Al Capone was larger than life.
 And he seemed to enjoy it.

 Unlike the mob leaders who came before him, Capone did not believe in operating in the shadows.
-He spoke with reporters on a regular basis, rubbed elbows with politicians and union officials and was a patron of the arts with a real love for both opera and jazz.
+He spoke with reporters on a regular basis, rubbed elbows with politicians and union officials, and was a patron of the arts with a real love for both opera and jazz.

 While his devotion to opera is captured here, the jazz component is left out.
 But the clubs and bars he ran in Chicago often served as venues for some of the best jazz performers in the country.

-“I’m a businessman, I serve the public,” Capone says early in the movie, as his rise from bodyguard for Johnny Torrio (Nehemiah Persoff) to kingpin of Chicago’s Southside is tracked.
+“I’m a businessman, I serve the public,” Capone says early in the movie, as his rise from bodyguard for Johnny Torrio (Nehemiah Persoff) to the kingpin of Chicago’s Southside is tracked.

 Steiger captures the persona perfectly.
 His Capone is both cunning and volatile, not unlike the real-life character.
 He is the tentative but ambitious Capone, arriving in Chicago with (literally) hat-in-hand, finishing a beer that another patron has left on the bar in one of Torrio’s joints, grabbing some lunch meat with his hand and stuffing it in his mouth.

 And he is the bold and audacious crime boss, with the fancy suits, big cigars and diamond stickpins who literally shoots his way to the top.
-He arranges for two hit men to take out Big Jim Colosimo (Joe DeSantis) as he and the mob leader listen to opera together.
+He arranges for two hitmen to take out Big Jim Colosimo (Joe DeSantis) as he and the mob leader listen to opera together.
 And when Torrio loses his nerve after nearly being killed by Dion O’Banion (Robert Gist) and the Irish gangsters from the Northside, Capone takes charge.

 One of the best books—and there have been many—written about the man and the era is Get Capone by Jonathan Eig.
 Published in 2010, Eig’s book was written years after this movie came out.
-But both tell the same story, and tell it exceedingly well.
+But both tell the same story and tell it exceedingly well.

-The St. Valentine’s Day Massacre, the big mob confab in 1929 in Atlantic City and Capone’s retreat to Palm Island in Florida and his ultimate conviction on income tax evasion provide the outline for a story that in many ways defined an era in American history.
+The St. Valentine’s Day Massacre, the big mob confab in 1929 in Atlantic City and Capone’s retreat to Palm Island in Florida and his ultimate conviction on income tax evasion provides the outline for a story that in many ways defined an era in American history.

-James Gregory, as the honest cop Schaefler, provides voice-over narration that offers commentary on both the underworld and the political corruption of the day.
-He succinctly describes the corrupt nexus of gangsters, elected officials and police that first came together during Prohibition and continued well after beer and liquor again flowed legally.
+James Gregory, as the honest cop Schaeffler, provides voice-over narration that offers commentary on both the underworld and the political corruption of the day.
+He succinctly describes the corrupt nexus of gangsters, elected officials, and police that first came together during Prohibition and continued well after beer and liquor again flowed legally.
 “The underworld invaded the business world.
 The blackjack and the Tommy gun wore white collars and business suits.”

 Steiger’s Capone never apologized for who he was or what he did.
 Some called him a Robin Hood.
 Others described him as the source of all evil in the underworld.
 In real life, Capone never shied from the publicity and often played off his tough-guy image, once telling a reporter, tongue perhaps in cheek, “You can get more with a kind word and a gun than you can with just a kind word.”